Enabling Confident Purchases on Amazon

 Add-to-Cart Confidence

-Seller performance, review insights and pricing transparency made users more certain about product legitimacy, resulting in more sessions ending with an add-to-cart action.
+Seller performance, review insights, and pricing transparency increased confidence in product legitimacy, leading to more sessions ending in add-to-cart.